 There are four types of NAND flash, with an erratic naming convention: SLC (single-level cell), MLC (multi-level cell), TLC (triple-level cell), and QLC (quad-level cell).
-SLC NAND is often used for cache in SSDs and HDDs.
+SLC NAND is used for cache in SSDs and HDDs, but DRAM is more common.
 In terms of the number of bits of data each scheme's cell can handle, SLC, MLC, TLC, and QLC accommodate 1, 2, 3, and 4, respectively.
 Software is required to do this, but any variation in the voltages cells can accept plays havoc.

 The industry has mostly switched from 2-D to 3-D NAND, though SLC will probably never be made in 3-D. Each "LC" generation is worse with respect to endurance and performance -- MLC is ten times worse than SLC and QLC is one thousand times worse than SLC -- but the yield is greater from the silicon, i.e. profits are higher.
+TLC introduced a startling drop in write speed as compared to MLC, with QLC being even worse.
 This is true for both SSDs and USB flash drives.

-Because of the above trend, Tom's Hardware wondered if some users will be tempted to eschew bargain-basement TLC and QLC SSDs and return to HDDs.
-That's certainly possible, but a more likely outcome is that knowledgeable buyers will buy from vendors who supply MLC NAND flash.
+Some users might be tempted to eschew bargain-basement TLC and QLC SSDs and return to HDDs, but knowledgeable buyers will buy from vendors who supply MLC NAND flash.

 Samsung revealed that it is out-of-touch with the SSD industry, but in a good way, asserting in a press release: "Samsung expects that the industry will now focus more on the high performance and reliability of memory storage, rather than immerse itself in a chip scaling race."